soltrinox/rift/README.md

 From the Rift VSCode extension, press `Ctrl + ,` to open the settings tab, then search for `Rift` and select the models you want to use for chat and code completions from the dropdown menu.

 ## Contributing
-We welcome contributions to Rift at all levels of the stack, from adding support for new open-source models in the Rift Code Engine, to implementing the Rift API for your favorite programming language, to UX polish in the VSCode extension, to adding support for your [favorite](./editors/emacs) [editor](./editors/vim).
+We welcome contributions to Rift at all levels of the stack, from adding support for new open-source models in the Rift Code Engine, to implementing the Rift API for your favorite programming language, to UX polish in the VSCode extension, to adding support for your editor.
+See our [contribution guide](/CONTRIBUTORS.md).

 Programming is evolving.
 Join the [community](https://discord.gg/wa5sgWMfqv), contribute to our roadmap, and help shape the future of software.